 Whitgift School, South Croydon

 Between 2003 and 2011, Whitgift School staged one of Surrey's County Championship matches and one of their List A one-day games.
-However, it is not being used in 2012, in spite of an existing staging agreement.
+However, it is was not used in 2012 and not in 2013, in spite of an existing staging agreement.